aledecicco/english-programming-language/README.md

 ### Control flow
 These sentences all have something in common: they contain other sentences.
 All of them have a simple form and a block form, both sharing the same header.

-Sentences in their simple form can only have one sentence inside them, and it can only be a variable declaration, a result statement or a procedure call.
+Sentences in their simple form can only have one sentence inside them, and it can only be a variable declaration, a return statement or a procedure call.
 The header must end in a comma, after which comes the contained sentence.

 Sentences in their block form contain a list of sentences without any restrictions.
 The header must end in a semicolon and indentation rules used for function definitions also apply here.